ryramos14/GitLab/answers.md

 git rebase top_ten
 git rebase top_N
 ```
-Running this command will put the changes made from top_ten and top_N in front of the earliest change of test.
+The test branch would change.
+It's code file would update to have the top_N code in it.